 The galleries in Block B house a range of different displays and exhibitions...

 The National Radio Centre (NRC) is a showcase for radio communications technology.
 Operated by the Radio Society of Great Britain, in partnership with the Bletchley Park Trust, this fascinating exhibition traces the development of radio communications from inception through to the current day.
-The NRC will be closed from Saturday 18 December, indefinitely, due to the ongoing Covid-19 pandemic.
+The NRC will be closed on Saturday 23 and Sunday 24 April.

 TNMOC is an independent trust with its own admission fee and separate entrance.
 Home to the world’s largest collection of working historic computers, the museum enables visitors to follow the development of computing: from the Turing-Welchman Bombe and the Colossus of the 1940s through the large systems and mainframes of the 1950s, 60s and 70s, to the rise of personal computing, mobile computing and the internet.